 - There has been a temporary power problem.

 - There has been an update on the Roku device.

-How to Know When a HDMI Cable is not Working on a Roku Device
+Symptoms of a faulty HDMI Cable on a Roku Device

 The Roku device will tell you when there is a problem with the HDMI cable.
-On the screen of your television a message will appear in a black box.
+On the screen of your television, an error message will appear in a black box.
 Within that message the details of the HDMI failure will be noted.
 However, it will not say exactly what is wrong with the HDMI cable.

 Sometimes the error message will appear and the screen will go black.
 We have often found that when this is happening, the sound is still playing in the background.
 The error message will disappear if you press the home button on your Roku remote or Roku mobile app.